We do not keep regular office hours. The best way to contact us is to:

 - Clothes:

-Any clothing that will not restrict the dancer's movements, for example: athletic pants and a t-shirt.
+Any clothing that will not restrict the dancer's movements, for example: athletic pants or shorts and a t-shirt.

 - Shoes: